- Council Offices, West Dunbartonshire Council, 16 Church Street, Dumbarton, G82 1QL

 - 35 hours per week

-Preferred applicants will be required to become members of the relevant PVG scheme, or undergo a PVG Scheme update check prior to a formal offer being made by West Dunbartonshire Council.
+The preferred candidate will be required to complete a BASIC?
+Disclosure check prior to a formal offer being made by West Dunbartonshire Council.

 The employment for which you are applying is excepted from the provisions of section 4(2) of the Rehabilitation of Offenders (Exceptions) Order 1975.
 Applicants are, therefore, not statutorily entitled to withhold information about convictions which for other purposes are "spent" under the provisions of the Act.
 In the event of employment any failure to disclose such convictions could result in dismissal or disciplinary action.